 Infant massage can relieve pain, offer comfort, and provide a lasting bond between parents and babies.

-When two-month-old Jake attended his first infant massage class, he was screaming.
+When 2-month-old Jake attended his first infant massage class, he was screaming.
 According to his young mother, Jake screamed most of the time, and she had lost all confidence in her ability to soothe him.
-While medical doctors were looking into physical reasons for Jake's constant crying, his mom needed help immediately.
+While medical doctors were looking into physical reasons for Jake's constant crying, his mom needed help right away.

 Peg Farlow and Maria Mathius guided the young mother's hands in a clockwise circle on the infant's tummy.
 With less than 10 inches separating mother and screaming infant, Farlow remembers the moment when the mother's fingers rested over the descending colon and her son stopped crying.
 "He blinked his little eyes and gazed deeply into his mother's," Farlow remembers.
 "The magic that occurred between infant and mother energized the whole room."